kapodamy/HENtranslationTools/README.md

 5. Run `_sign_plugin.bat` to encrypt the modified **HENplugin.prx** file (note: this will replace the HENplugin.sprx)
 6. Finally run `_pack.bat` to update the **PS3HEN.BIN** file with your changes
-7. ¡Done! copy the file back to the PS3
+7. Â¡Done! copy the file back to the PS3